-Please indicate which of the Well-being Goals this objective will help achieve. $\boxtimes$ A prosperous Wales A Wales of cohesive communities $\boxtimes$ A resilient Wales A Wales of vibrant and thriving Welsh Language A healthier Wales A globally responsible Wales A more equal Wales

-Sustainable Development Principle -

-The Act places a duty on the Council to carry out sustainable development.
-There are 5 things that we need to think about to show that we have applied the Sustainable Development Principle to our work.
-Please consider how you have thought about the following when setting your objective.

-Long term: How will this meet Long Term needs Effectiveness and Value for Money for the whole organisation Prevention of problems occurring Integration: The impact on other wellbeing goals or objectives.
-Securing a happy and efficient workforce.
-Collaboration helping to meet objectives Involvement Engagement Further information and the essentials guide can be fou nd at http://gov.wales/topics/people-and-communities/people/future-generations-bill/?lang=en
+Please indicate which of the Well-being Goals this objective will help achieve.
+A prosperous Wales A Wales of cohesive communities \boxtimes A resilient Wales A Wales of vibrant and thriving Welsh Language A healthier Wales A globally responsible Wales A more equal Wales Sustainable Development Principle - The Act places a duty on the Council to carry out sustain Sustainable Development Principle to our work.
+Please Long term: How will this meet Long Term needs Effectiveness and Value for Money for the whole organisation Prevention of problems occurring Integration: The impact on other wellbeing goals or Sec turing a happy and efficient wor kforce objectives.
+Collaboration helping to meet objectives Involvement: Engagement Further information and the essentials guide can be fou ınd at h ttp://gov.wales/topics/people-a ınd-coı mmunities/people/future-generations-bill/?lang=en